The big chip card switch: a year of living with EMV

 While EMV migration is far from complete, early payment network data shows counterfeit fraud may already be slowing down.

-“From May 2015 to May 2016, we saw a 47 percent decrease in counterfeit fraud at the merchants who have moved to EMV,” Visa’s Ericksen said.
-MasterCard has seen a 54 percent decrease in counterfeit card costs among its merchants from April 2015 to April 2016.
-On the flip side, “Among merchants who have not moved to EMV or are in the early stages of doing so, we’ve seen a 77 percent increase in counterfeit card fraud year-over-year,” said Chiro Aikat, senior vice president of product delivery (EMV) at MasterCard.
+When comparing October 2015 to October 2016, Visa has seen a 43 percent decline in counterfeit fraud over the past year, according to its latest EMV migration figures.
+Mastercard saw a 54 percent decrease in counterfeit card costs among its merchants from April 2015 to April 2016.
+On the flip side, “Among merchants who have not moved to EMV or are in the early stages of doing so, we’ve seen a 77 percent increase in counterfeit card fraud year-over-year,” said Chiro Aikat, senior vice president of product delivery (EMV) at Mastercard.

 chip card’s mag stripe is protected by the chip